Sustainable Finance

 Wolkenkratzer, in dessen Glasfassade sich ein grüner Wald spiegelt

-Sustainable finance describes the consideration of sustainability aspects by private and public actors in their decisions.
-Sustainable finance thus concerns budgetary, financial, industrial and economic policy as well as sustainability, nature conservation and climate policy - a cross-cutting topic.
+Sustainable finance refers to the consideration of sustainability issues by private and public actors.
+Sustainable finance is thus a cross cutting issue of different policy areas, including budgetary, financial, industrial, and economic policies, as well as sustainability, nature conservation, and climate mitigation policies.

-The need to respond to climate change and slow down the extinction of species requires comprehensive restructuring towards greenhouse gas neutrality and a sustainable economy.
-Sustainable Finance has a key role to play in the huge task of financing this socio-ecological transformation.
+The world needs to respond to the emergencies of climate change and the extinction of species.
+This entails a comprehensive socio-ecological restructuring to achieve greenhouse gas neutrality and a sustainable economy.
+Sustainable Finance has a key role to play in this transformation.

 Germany ▾